-The Company believes that its existing cash and cash equivalents and proceeds from the May SPA (Note K) will be insufficient to meet its anticipated cash requirements for at least the next 12 months from the date the unaudited condensed consolidated financial statements are issued.
 The assumptions upon which the Company has based its estimates are routinely evaluated and may be subject to change.
 The actual amount of the Company's expenditures will vary depending upon several factors including but not limited to the design, timing, and the progress of the Company's research and development programs, and the level of financial resources available.
 The Company can adjust its operating plan spending based on available financial resources.

-The Company will need to raise additional capital to continue to fund operations and product research and development.
-The Company believes that it will be able to obtain additional working capital through equity financings, additional debt, or other arrangements to fund future operations.
 The unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES